cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_2.md

 	  collapsed:: true
 		- The action to claim rescission must be commenced within four years.
 		- For persons under guardianship and for absentees, the period of four years shall not begin until the termination of the former’s incapacity, or until the domicile of the latter is known.
 (1299)
-- 🔴 CHAPTER 7 - Voidable Contracts]]
+- 🔴 CHAPTER 7 - Voidable Contracts
-  heading:: true
   collapsed:: true
 	- **ARTICLE 1390.**
 	  collapsed:: true